-If you have noticed any of the above symptoms in your child and are concerned that they may have ADHD, you may contact us and arrange a free consultation with our Senior Brain expert for professional advice and intervention strategies.
+If you observe any of the mentioned symptoms in your child and suspect ADHD, you may contact us for a free consultation with our Senior Consultant.
+They will provide professional advice and intervention strategies to address your concerns.

-Intervention programs are effective treatment plans for children with ADHD and generally more effective with a combination of strategies and specialized treatment.
-Training programs will be customized and tailored to your child’s needs after a comprehensive evaluation is done by our brain specialists.
+Intervention programs are effective treatment plans for children with ADHD and generally more effective with a combination of strategies and specialised treatment.
+Training programs will be customised and tailored to your child’s needs after a comprehensive evaluation.

-Recommended treatment programs for children with ADHD are developmental and cognitive training which includes Sensory Integration, Brain and Focus Training, and award winning Tomatis® Method Listening Therapy.
-Each program emphasizes on development of the brain and overcoming the struggles and difficulties faced by your child.
-Mainly cognitive, academic, and social.
+Recommended treatment programs for children with ADHD are developmental and cognitive training which includes Brain and Focus Training and Sensory Integration.
+Each program emphasises on development of the brain and overcoming the learning struggles faced by your child.
 Read more about each program to find the most suitable therapy for your child.

 These programs focus on helping your child develop and enhance their abilities to process and learn new skills, overcome challenges, and improve overall psychological well-being.
-Ideally, intervention programs over time are effective in managing the symptoms they face and enhance a wide range of skills.
+Through ongoing intervention, we can effectively manage the symptoms they face and enhance a wide range of skills for long-term progress.

-Although ADHD has been known to affect individuals throughout their lifespan, intervention treatment programs can help to manage and even reduce symptoms, strengthen social skills, and improve self-esteem.
-Early intervention exposes children with ADHD to coping mechanisms and strategies to manage their symptoms from a young age, where these children go on to live happy and contented lives.
+ADHD is a condition that can impact individuals throughout their lifespan, but intervention treatment programs can effectively manage and reduce symptoms, enhance social skills, and boost self-esteem.
+Early intervention is particularly valuable as it equips children with ADHD with coping mechanisms and strategies to manage their symptoms from a young age.
+With appropriate support, these children can lead fulfilling lives.